 Elijah and Isaiah adopted us as their caregivers two years ago almost to date.
-Both came from different counties, were living in dumps, and had been feral.
+Both came from different counties, and were living in dumps, and were feral.
 And they both were approximately 3 months of age.
 Isaiah had only been handled twice by people when he came home to live with us.
 They are the most loving of brothers even though not by blood.
 These cats taught me how to ‘dance‘ with them to clip their nails.

 ReCap ~ Summary

 - Gently start handling your cat’s paws frequently at cuddle time or playtime